Aykut-Avci/Aykut-Avci/README.md

 ## 📝 About Me

-I am a data analyst with experience in inventory management.
-I enjoy the end-to-end process of transforming raw data into actionable recommendations.
-I am enthusiastic about automating tasks to save time for more strategic decision-making and creative work.
-My areas of interest include inventory level optimization and customer segmentation.
+Hey there! 👋 I'm a data analyst with hands-on experience in inventory management.
+What I enjoy most about this job is transforming raw data into actionable insights and being involved in every step of the process—from data cleaning to creating reports that drive business decisions.
+I'm also passionate about automating workflows to make time for more strategic problem-solving.

+When I'm not working with data, I love reading about psychology, listening to electronic music 🎧, or hitting the gym 💪.
+I’m always eager to learn new things, especially in the areas of customer segmentation and inventory optimization!
 ## 🛠️ Skills

 **Technical Skills**: Python, SQL, MySQL, NumPy, Pandas, Scikit-Learn, Tableau, Jupyter, Google Sheets, Google BigQuery, MS Excel